KateHyoung/UTDEventData/README.md

 ## License
 The University of Texas at Dallas <br/>
-This package is supported by the RIDIR project funed by the National Science Foundatioin under Grant No. SBE-SMA-1539302.
+This package is supported by the RIDIR project funded by National Science Foundatioin, Grant No. SBE-SMA-1539302.